polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/off-chain-workers.md

 Offchain workers have access to extended APIs for communicating with the external world:

-  * Ability to submit transactions (either signed or unsigned) back on-chain to publish computation results.
+  * Ability to submit transactions (either signed or unsigned) to the chain to publish computation results.
-  * A fully-featured HTTP client allowing to access and fetch data from external services.
+  * A fully-featured HTTP client allowing the worker to access and fetch data from external services.
   * Access to the local keystore to sign and verify statements or transactions.
   * An additional, local key-value database shared between all off-chain workers.
   * A secure, local entropy source for random number generation.